Kawasaki Heavy Industries C151

 • 131/132

-Current Design
+Design

 All C151 trains are comprised of six cars with open gangway connections between all cars.
 Each car has eight doors, four on each side.
-The interior features longitudinal seating in three colors: red, blue and green from the end cars to the middle cars.
+The interior features longitudinal seating in three colours: red, blue and green from the end cars to the middle cars.
 Wheelchair bays are located in the middle of each train, at doors 12 and 13.
 Priority seats are located in every car, near the doors.
-All trains are equipped with STARiS, SMRT’s active route information system comprising ceiling-mounted textual displays and active route maps above every door.
+All trains are equipped with STARiS, SMRT’s active route information system, comprising ceiling-mounted textual displays and active route maps above every door.

 Emergency Exits are located at both ends of every train, with a ramp that can be deployed in an emergency.
 Within the cabin, Emergency Communication Buttons are located at the side of the train doors, enabling passengers to speak with staff in an emergency.
 Fire extinguishers are also placed in every car.